lfucg/lexingtonky.gov/modules/chosen/README.txt

 -- INSTALLATION --

-  1. Download the Chosen jQuery plugin (http://harvesthq.github.io/chosen/ version 1.5.0 is recommended) and extract the file under "libraries".
+  1. Download the Chosen jQuery plugin (http://harvesthq.github.io/chosen/ version 1.5 or higher is recommended) and extract the file under "libraries".
   2. Download and enable the module.
   3. Configure at Administer > Configuration > User interface > Chosen (requires administer site configuration permission)